DE8MSH/ISS_SAT_Display/README.md

 With a little help of ChatGPT.
 Why?
 Why not! ;)

+Made on Arduino 2.1.1.
+You have to add several libraries to Arduino environment.

 Get TLE data from https://celestrak.org/.
 BTW donate them.
 They're doing a great job since decades!!!

 Goto 'Current Data (GP)'.
 Then choose category.
 Amateur for e.g. Choose Table list.
 In Latest Data (right side of page) you find the right URL.